Dealing with a stressful boss

 Take care of your own well-being

 If nothing you do improves the situation, you need to focus on taking care of your own mental health.
-While you may value your job, you may need to find another job if this relationship negatively affects your well-being.
-Don’t see this as a failure or giving up, but as an important strategic decision for your health.
+While you may value your job, you may need to find another job if this relationship makes you enjoy your job less or negatively affects your well-being.
+Don’t see this as a failure or giving up.
+Rather, see it as an important strategic decision for your health.

 It’s highly unlikely your boss’s intention is to cause you daily stress and anxiety.
 Still, if that’s your reality, you may experience higher levels of potentially damaging biological chemicals, like cortisol.
 These chemical changes occur in our bodies as a direct result of chronic stress or anxiety.
 They’re responsible for many health problems, ranging from heart disease to auto-immune disorders to mental health issues.
 If you can try some of the earlier suggestions, maybe you can help your boss work towards their own wellness.
 The Canadian Mental Health Association says there’s no health without mental health – and that includes your own.